HabibSlim/DKT-for-CIL/README.md

 ## Citation

-If our paper is helpful to your work, please consider citing it!
+If our paper is helpful for your work, please consider citing it!

 ```bibtex
 @inproceedings{slim2022_transil,